NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

  />
     <figcaption>
         <p>
-        <a href="#figure-memory-layout-low-level-lang">Memory layout in a low level language compiled to Wasm:</a> This figure shows the memory layout of the object from the Rust example.
+        <a href="#figure-memory-layout-low-level-lang">Memory layout in a low level language:</a> This figure shows the memory layout of the objects constructed by the Rust example.
         </p>
         <p>
         There is little indirection compared to the previous versions.
 Many child objects are stored inline inside their parents: The keys are directly stored inside the hash table, and the tags tables metadata are stored inline inside the <code>Value</code> object.
 There is also no runtime information to store about the shapes of objects.